 Transportation of nuclear materials is currently overseen by the Office of Secure Transportation (OST), an agency that has attracted only minimal attention in the years since the fall of the Soviet Union.
 But a 2017 Los Angeles Times investigation suggested problems may lurk beneath the surface.
 OST is understaffed, with the average courier working about 75 hours a week.
 Turnover is extremely high.
 In 2010, a DOE investigation found “widespread alcohol problems” within the agency, including incidents that occurred while couriers were on secure transportation missions.
 The DOE conceded that these episodes “indicate a potential vulnerability in OST’s critical national security mission.”

 Major challenges remain for nuclear transportation in America.
-Plans to “modernize” America’s nuclear arsenal, supported by both the Obama and Trump administrations, mean that weapons will be taking more trips than ever on American roads.
+Plans to “modernize” America’s nuclear arsenal, supported by both the Obama and Trump administrations, means that weapons will be taking more trips than ever on American roads.
 Beginning in 2010, around one thousand W76 warheads traveled from Bangor, Washington back to Amarillo, Texas, for upgrades to extend the life of the weapon by 30 years—a massive undertaking, entirely dependent on the OST’s fleet of Safeguard Transporters.
-Perhaps the most pressing issue is nuclear waste and in particular, excess plutonium, most of which remains at Amarillo’s Pantex plant and will need to be moved to secure disposal facilities in the years to come.

 Whether waste or weapons, trains or trucks, the United States has been remarkably fortunate in avoiding major transportation mishaps.
 Since the days of the white trains, the government has insisted that nuclear materials are being moved across the American landscape in the safest possible way, persisting through crashes, fires, and interfering nuns.
 Yet public fears endure about whether moving such materials can ever truly be “safe.”